spacetelescope/style-guides/guides/jupyter-notebooks.md

 - Use APIs not file systems to access data.
 Where at all possible, use libraries such as [`astroquery.mast`](https://astroquery.readthedocs.io/en/latest/) to retrieve the data required for your notebook.
 Never hard-code a path to a file on e.g. a shared filesystem.
 See the [data guide](where-to-put-your-data.md) for more detail on how you might implement this.
 - If you need specific packages installed to enable your notebook to execute, define them in a custom [`requirements.txt`](https://pip.pypa.io/en/stable/reference/pip_install/#example-requirements-file) file that can be used to install these dependencies.
 Be as specific as possible: sometimes packages make backward incompatible names, so specifying a particular version of dependencies will protect against that.
+- Try to avoid long-running computations or large downloads.
+Not all users will have good internet access or a fast computer when they try to run your notebook.
+Instead, try to use compact examples that work on smaller portions of a dataset.
+While this is not always possible given the goals of a particular notebook, it is best to strive for it.
+At the very least be sure to warn the user clearly if a notebook will have long runtime/large downloads.

 ### Keep good cell discipline